openstreams/wflow/trunk/doc/wflow_sbm.rst

 .. note::

-    at present the model uses the drainage base (minimum DEM) and treats this as the 10% percentile to which the curve is fitted.
-So at present only two points are used (10 % and 50%)
+    The model determines the C for the upper hals and the lower half of the curve seperate and averages the results.

 .. warning::